26 January 2021

 2. The "serum bowl" breaks Levi's character and his friendship with Erwin by making him impose his own thoughts on Erwin (by condensing his entire life into "muh basement").

-4. Levi failed to realize that the reason Kenny didn't use the serum on himself was his fear of ending up like Rod Reiss, NOT that he preferred "dying peacefully" or wanted to be selfless.
-If Kenny knew for sure the serum was safe, he would 100% choose to take it.
+4. Levi failed to realize that the reason Kenny didn't use the serum on himself was his fear of ending up like Rod Reiss, NOT that he preferred "dying peacefully" or being selfless.
+If Kenny knew for sure the serum was safe, he would 100% take it.

 5. In the end, Levi is influenced by his own interpretation of Kenny's thinking.
 Not Erwin's thinking, either.
 Again, Levi's choice is neither for humanity nor for Erwin.